 I can't get a mortgage approval: your rescue guide

 While this can be a great way to determine the size of the loan you're likely to get, it offers no guarantee of mortgage approval down the track.
-Would-be buyers are occasionally given a nasty surprise when they try to get mortgage approval, with denial sometimes setting people back for months or even years.
+Would-be and first-time buyers are occasionally given a nasty surprise when they try to get mortgage approval, with denial sometimes setting people back for months or even years.

 Getting knocked back for a mortgage can seem like a soul-crushing experience, but it doesn't have to be the end of the world.
 Having a mortgage application denied doesn't mean you can't get a mortgage.
 It simply means you have to make some changes.

 There are many reasons why a loan request can be rejected, some of which are relatively easy to fix.
 You will have to do some work, so it's important to be proactive and find out why you were denied before moving forward.